Competitive prices for top quality

 Uses of Callistephus as a cut flower

-4. Combinations with other cut flowers – Combine Aster with Zinnia, Tagetes or Antirrhinum for a playful and colorful effect.
+4. Combinations with other cut flowers – Combine Aster with Zinnia, Tagetes, or Antirrhinum for a playful and colorful effect.

 Tips for sowing Callistephus

-2. Soil & Location – Use well-draining seed compost and choose a sunny location for optimal growth and flowering.
+2. Soil & location – Use well-draining seed compost and choose a sunny location for optimal growth and flowering.

-4. Hardening off – Gradually acclimatise young plants to outdoor conditions before planting them out permanently.
+4. Hardening off – Allow young plants to gradually acclimate to outdoor conditions before they are permanently planted out.

 5. Maintenance – Remove wilted flowers (deadheading) to prolong flowering and maintain healthy stems.